Anna-exe/CYBERNETIX/README.md

 ### Content
 -   The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
--   The Favicon in the Title of the page was taken from free source and I used Photoshop to style it[Favicon](https://www.vectorstock.com/)
+-   The Favicon in the Title of the page was taken from free source and I used Photoshop to style it [Favicon](https://www.vectorstock.com/)
 -   The layout and design of website was inspired by:
     - Code Institute Love Running project
     - Code Institute sample project